-Individuals considering spinal surgery who are concerned about Failed Back Surgery Syndrome (FBSS) should note that FBSS may be prevented.
-Accurate diagnosis is fundamental to prevention of all surgical complications including FBSS.
-FBSS is a term used to describe the outcome of one or more spinal operations that have not successfully relieved a patient of his or her back symptoms.
-Surgeons are not solely responsible for positive surgical outcomes.
-Patients should educate themselves with the assistance of healthcare professionals concerning the potential risks, benefits, and alternative treatments of all medical conditions.
-Except when required to preserve life, all surgeries are elective.
-Do not make hasty decisions about elective surgeries.
-Ask questions.
-Patients are also responsible for compliance with instructions given.
+Individuals considering spinal surgery who are concerned about failed back surgery syndrome (FBSS) should note that FBSS may be prevented.
+Accurate diagnosis is fundamental to prevention of all surgical complications, including FBSS.
+Failed back surgery syndrome is a term used to describe the outcome of one or more spinal operations that have not successfully relieved a patient of symptoms.

 - Initial misdiagnosis

 - Formation of scar tissue after surgery

 - Nerve damage or muscle trauma during surgery

 - Rejection of hardware from a spinal fusions or prosthetics from artificial disc replacement

 Any surgical procedure always carries some risk of complication.
 However, being an active participant in your treatment by taking the following steps can dramatically increase your chances of preventing this condition:

 - Get multiple opinions on your diagnosis

 - Elect the least invasive procedure possible to treat your condition

 - Fully explore and exhaust conservative treatment methods before considering spine surgery